utkusaridede/LetTheGameBegin/README.md

 Example input files are in the repository.

-Assumptions and more detailed explanation is in the project report, related javadoc files and inline comments.
+Assumptions and more detailed explanation are in the project report, related javadoc files and inline comments.